Carnegie Libraries of Illinois

 (R) Unknown publisher.

-(L) A street view also captures the Congregational Church.
+(L) A street view also captures the Congregational Church, which is demolished today.

 (R) Colorized version of the card above.